-Name of the insurance entities / country of incorporation of the entity Sheet equity (as stated in the holding in the total Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method (Rs Mn) Star Union Dai-Ichi Life Insurance Company LTI I life Insurance 2500 48% 3000 Mn (Risk weight)
+Name of the insurance entities / country of incorporation of the entity Sheet equity (as stated in the holding in the total equity / proportion of voting power Quantitative impact on regulatory capital of using risk weighting method versus using the full deduction method (Rs Mn) Star Union Dai-Ichi Life Insurance Company LTD Life Insurance 55300.53 30.00 1875.00 f.

-f.
 Any restrictions or impediments on transfer of funds or regulatory capital within the banking group are as governed by RBI.